Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 ```
 <!-- .element: class="fragment" -->
 Note:
-- During the talk, we'll play a game, where I show a small code snippet
+- During the talk, we'll play a little game, where I show a small code snippet
-and if it contains a cout, you tell me what it prints
+and if it contains a `cout`, you tell me what it prints.
 - Let's give it a quick try >>
-- I'm amazed to have such a qulified audience >>
+- Fantastic, let's go on. >>
 ---
 ## Size of callable *things*
 Note: